-Even though I don’t usually spend much time in these rooms, I want somewhere I’ll be able to get a decent night’s sleep and have a decent shower.
+Though I don’t usually spend a huge amount of time in these rooms, I want somewhere I’ll be able to get a decent night’s sleep and have a decent shower.
 Somewhere at least nice.
 And location can be important too, especially on short trips.
 And these things can all add to the cost of a room.

 So how do I bring down the price?
-Here’s what I do to make sure I pay less and get the best possible value when staying in hotels – giving me more money to spend on the rest of the trip.
+Here’s what I do to get the best possible value when staying in hotels – giving me more money to spend on the rest of the trip.

 Step 1: See what accommodation is available

 With any trip I make I’ll first look on Booking.com.
 I find it has a decent range of hotel and B&B options at (usually) competitive prices.
 It’s also a bit better than other websites at sorting and refining searches with filters such as guest ratings.
 It’s not perfect, but it does the job.

 However, not everything is on Booking.com.
 I’ll generally search for apartments on Airbnb.
 I’ve used this site a lot, especially in the USA, where hotels can be crazily expensive, and even in the UK.
 Don’t ignore traditional B&Bs either, they can often be far better value than hotels in some desintations.

 Step 2: Check the reviews and details